 For all those in receipt of the Transition from Care Bursary, the named Careers Consultant will also provide specific welcome appointments during Semester 1.

-Those in receipt of the Bursary will receive a free graduation pack which includes free guest tickets, a free gown and a free stage photo plus a mount.
+Those in receipt of the Bursary will receive a graduation pack which includes two free guest tickets (ceremony hall), complimentary full gown hire, and a complimentary basic photo package.
+Any extra tickets will be charged at £10 per ticket (3 further tickets available during registration period).